How to Soothe a Crying Baby

 - Maybe baby needs to feel secure.
 If the baby is a newborn, you could also try swaddling her to see if that helps.
 Many newborns like the secure feeling of being wrapped up warm and snug.

 - Teething is often the culprit.
+If you’re trying to soothe a crying baby who is teething, a cold teething ring might be your best option.
 Parents usually know when their baby is teething.
 Hopefully if this is the case, the parents have left you with teething rings and other paraphernalia for teething babies.

 - Sometimes when a baby won’t stop crying it’s simply because he is uncomfortable.
 Touch the back of the baby’s neck to see if he is too hot or too cold.
 Try adding or removing a layer of clothes accordingly.